Commander Tom Show

 In the early 1970s, Superman (whose rights had moved to the networks) would be replaced with other family and children's programming including re-runs of The Three Stooges, The Flintstones, Batman, Little Rascals, The Munsters, and The Addams Family.
 Many short animated cartoons also were shown: Warner Bros.
 Merrie Melodies and Looney Tunes were staples for many years, including some of the earliest Porky Pig and Bugs Bunny shorts from the 1930s.
 Hanna-Barbera cartoons such as Touché Turtle and Peter Potamus replaced Bugs and his friends after a time.
 A number of MGM cartoons from the 1930s were shown as well.
 Near the end of its run, the show was renamed Commander Tom's World and relegated to weekends.
 In later years, it played such shows as Davey and Goliath, Rainbow Brite, and The Getalong Gang.

 After the show was cancelled in 1991, the "Commander Tom" character was merged into another show, a revival of Rocketship 7 in 1992.
 That, too, came to an end in 1993, and the character of "Commander Tom" had gone for good.

 Tom would often travel from school to school to speak to young children.
 He was an annual event in the Holland Central School district's "Let's Give America a Chance" career day.

+Episode status

+Jolls noted in 2019 that he held an archive of Commander Tom episodes that he showed to his great-grandchildren.